 The cause of water contamination at Camp Lejeune was attributed to the illegal and improper dumping of harmful chemicals.
 Dry cleaning chemicals from ABC One-Hour Cleaners and leaky underground storage barrels containing weapon cleaning materials released harsh chemicals into the water.
 The contamination resulted in numerous health issues and illnesses among exposed individuals, with long-term exposure linked to various diseases, including cancers, birth defects, and other serious conditions.

 If you or a loved one have experienced symptoms or illnesses that may be connected to the Camp Lejeune water contamination incident, you should file a claim with us.
 We are committed to fighting for the compensation you rightfully deserve.
-Contact our Camp Lejeune lawyers now to get a free case evaluation.
+Contact our Camp Lejeune advocacy group now to get a free case evaluation.

 What Caused the Water Contamination at Tarawa Terrace Water Treatment Plant?